 And besides embassies, you can be a diplomat for the UN, the IMF, World Bank, and other intergovernmental institutions.
 Most of these jobs require more specialized skills than a general degree in IR though, such as international economics, development or public health—so if you want to have options, that’s something to consider when choosing your major.

 Development organizations, international companies, consultancy groups, foundations and think tanks working on IR issues all need people with good research skills.
-Because it involves data and statistics, economics is a good background to have if you want to get into this line of work, but you can also have a more general background in IR, psychology or anthropology.
+Because it involves data and statistics, economics is a good background to have if you want to get into this line of work, but you can also have a more general background in IR, history, or anthropology.

 It probably helps to familiarize yourself with some of the biggest consultancy companies in your field and figure out what they’re looking for.
 In the field, I’ve run into consultants working for KPMG, Palladium, Chemonics, Aktis, Deloitte, Coffey and PSI, and there are several more (a Google search will reveal).

 Once I entered my thirties, many of my friends who (like me) spent a decade doing odd jobs for a variety of companies and government organizations abroad, suddenly became independent/freelance consultants.
 Some of them started a business, complete with a cool name, fancy logo and a website.
 For example, a British friend who worked in HR for companies like Procter and Gamble now runs her own company from Chile (read about how she became an entrepreneur in my latest blog article).

 I’m not saying it’s easy to start and run a business, but perhaps it’s fair to say that it’s easier—and more common—than ever.
 It’s never been cheaper and more accepted for young professionals to be the CEOs of their own small companies, working together with others on a short-term basis and chasing projects that inspire them and lead to the kinds of return they’re looking for (it’s not always money; it can also be contributing to important issues, or gaining exposure and experience in a new sector).